 RULE 74.
-Public hearings.-Any Senator may request in writing a public hearing on a public bill.
-Requests may be granted in the discretion of the chairman.
+Public hearings. - Any Senator may request in writing a public hearing by the committee considering the bill on a public bill.
+Requests may be granted at the discretion of the chair.
 Notice shall be given not less than five calendar days prior to public hearings.
-Such notices shall be issued as information for the press and the information shall be posted in the places designated by the Principal Clerk.
+Such notices shall be issued as information for the press, and the information shall be posted in the places designated by the Principal Clerk.

-RULE 75.
-Public hearings, filing of written statements.-Persons desiring to appear and be heard at a public hearing are encouraged to file with the chairman of the committee a brief or a written statement of the remarks to be made at least 24 hours before the time of the hearing.

-RULE 76.
-Voting in joint sessions.-When any Senate committee sits jointly with the House committee, the Senate committee reserves the right to vote separately from the House committee.

-- RULE 77.
-Alterations, suspension or rescission of rules.-(a) These rules may not be permanently rescinded or altered except by Senate simple resolution passed by a two-thirds vote of the membership of the Senate.
-The introducer of the resolution must, on the floor of the Senate, give notice of his intent to introduce the resolution on the legislative day preceding its introduction. - (b) Except as otherwise provided herein, the Senate, upon two-thirds vote of the membership of the Senate present and voting, may temporarily suspend any of these rules. - Section 2.
+- RULE 75.
+Public hearings; filing of written statements.
+Persons desiring to appear and be heard at a public hearing are encouraged to file with the chair of the committee a brief or a written statement of the remarks to be made at least 24 hours before the time of the hearing. - RULE 76.
+Voting in joint sessions.
+When the Senate sits jointly with the House, either in committee or in joint session, the Senate reserves the right to vote separately. - RULE 77.
+Alterations, suspension, or rescission of rules. (a) These rules may not be permanently rescinded or altered except by Senate simple resolution passed by a three-fifths vote of the membership of the Senate.
+The introducer of the resolution must, on the floor of the Senate, give notice of the intent to introduce the resolution on the legislative day preceding its introduction. - (b) Except as otherwise provided herein, the Senate, upon three-fifths vote of the membership of the Senate present and voting, may temporarily suspend any of these rules. - SECTION 2.
 This resolution is effective upon adoption.